Thuggonaut/42IC_Ring01_Born2beRoot/README.md

          - Guest Port: 4242
     - `Ok`
 3. Go back to your Virtual Machine.
-4. check the file sshd_config via sudo vi /etc/ssh/sshd_config and make sure this two lines are uncomment and with this parameters:
+4. Check the file sshd_config via `sudo vim /etc/ssh/sshd_config` and make sure these two lines are uncommented and with the parameters:
- - 13 Port 4242
+	- `13 Port 4242`
- - 32 PermitRootLogin no
+	- `32 PermitRootLogin no`
 5. `sudo systemctl restart ssh` to restart your SSH Server.
 6. `sudo service sshd status` to check your SSH Status.
 7. Open an iTerm & type `ssh <your_intra_username>@127.0.0.1 -p 4242`